hpy/Enigma_Exile_Revive/README.md

 Copy the @Enigma Folder to your Server Root!

+An alternative method is to open the @Enigma\addons folder and transfer any file ending with .pbo into your @ExileServer\addons\ folder where it will be loaded up automatically.

 Open up your mission file and if you have an existing init.sqf then merge the execVM line into your init.sqf file (Must be executed by both server and client!)!
 Otherwise simply copy the init.sqf into your mission file!